Ellin-Fan/SquirrelTracker_group18/README.md

 The project is done by Project Group 18, Section 2

-Uni: [cl3899, xf2207]
+UNIs: [cl3899, xf2207]

-A link to the server running our application: https://<your project id>.appspot.com/
+A link to the server running our application: https://robotic-tiger-255500.appspot.com/